ruslanosipov/ruslanosipov.github.io/source/_posts/2017-11-13-a-trip-to-salt-lake-city.markdown

 categories: [Life]
 ---

+_This article is a collaboration between my partner and I._

 Since moving into a studio, I have missed the freedom of taking off randomly, getting to know a different city or state and overall not being tied down to a routine or a location.
 I love the idea of trivializing travel, so it was only natural to have a random trip at the end of the week.

 My partner watches [The Bucket List Family](http://www.thebucketlistfamily.com/) on a weekly basis and caught the traveling bug as well.
 Unfortunately, we are not yet at the level where we can afford a 5 star trip to international locals or have companies pay for our travels (one day!).
 Our goal was to spend a few days going out of state to break the work week and avoid living for the weekend.